 - Pain does not subside quickly and continues for days after running

 Strength training is essential to being a strong, injury free runner.
-Training lower limb strength has been shown to reduce risk of injury and improve running economy.
+Training lower limb strength has been shown to reduce risk of injury and improve running economy and therefore improve performance.

-Instead of running 7 times a week, run 3-5 times and add in 1-2 strength and conditioning sessions.
-You can even add in a strength training session after a shorter run.
+Instead of running 7 times a week, run 4-5 times and add in 1-2 strength and conditioning sessions.
+You can even add in a strength training session after a shorter recovery run.
 Read our article on Strength Training For Runners to find out more!

 5. Not having rest days